blastcloud/guzzler-docs/docs/troubleshooting/readme.md

 $this->instance->doSomething();
 ```

-In the example above, we add only 1 response to the queue before executing our code under test.
-Then in that code under test we end up calling that URL twice.
+In the example above, we added only 1 response to the queue before executing our code under test.
+Then in that code under test we might end up calling that URL twice.

 ```php
 // In your production code